DeFiPunk'd

 The 5-slice risk pizza

 DeFiPunk'd uses the five assessment dimensions from DeFiScan v2: Control, Ability to exit, Autonomy, Open Access, and Verifiability.
-A gray slice means nothing has produced a color for that dimension yet.
+A gray slice is one no grade has been earned for yet.

 Control — unknown Ability to exit — unknown Autonomy — unknown Open Access — unknown Verifiability — unknown